-The memorial was proposed by Councillor John Tramby (Returned Services League) from the Moree Plains Shire Council.
-It is located in the Anzac Centenary Park and consists of various sections: a row of Kurrajong trees along Gosport Street within the park; plaques on plinths for the individual soldiers; a perforated interpretive metal mural on a small structure; and a Dedication Panel.
+The park contains a row of Kurrajong trees along Gosport Street, plaques on plinths for individual soldiers, a perforated interpretive metal mural on a small structure and a dedication panel.
 The memorial was designed by CM Architecture and is located on the former Moree Railway Institute tennis courts.

 The memorial was officially opened by His Excellency the Honourable David Hurley, Governor of New South Wales on Saturday 12 March 2016.